SpyroticGoose/Javerb/README.md

 <h1 align="center">
+👋・Welcome

-👋・Welcome to the repository of the Javerb Discord Bot made by ItzSpyrosFromGr!
+Welcome to the repository of the Javerb Discord Bot made by ItzSpyrosFromGr!

 <p align="center">
   <a href="https://discordjs.guide/preparations/">